 Please check with the airline regarding luggage allowance limits and the maximum allowable single item baggage weight.
 If you have a medical condition, serious illness, recently undergone surgery, or have suffered a recent accident, you must advise us and your airline and you may need to be cleared for travel by the airline which will involve obtaining a Fitness to Fly Certificate from your GP.

 If you have a complaint about your holiday whilst away, you must immediately notify our Service Representative and the relevant supplier of the service and contact us in the UK if further action is required by us.
-If you are not happy with their action taken in response please follow this up within 35 days of your return from holiday by writing to our Customer Relations Department at Hayes & Jarvis (Travel) Limited, The Atrium, London Road, Crawley, West Sussex, RH10 9SR or emailing us at email@example.com, giving your booking reference and all relevant information.
+If you are not happy with their action taken in response please follow this up within 35 days of your return from holiday by writing to our Customer Relations Department at Hayes & Jarvis (Travel) Limited, The Atrium, London Road, Crawley, West Sussex, RH10 9SR or emailing us at firstname.lastname@example.org, giving your booking reference and all relevant information.
 We will acknowledge your written notification within 7 days and aim to provide a full response within 28 days.
-We can usually sort out any complaints you may have.
-If we cannot agree, providing the dispute fits within the rules of the scheme, you can use the Arbitration Scheme devised for the travel industry by ABTA and administered independently.
-This is a simple way of sorting out complaints and there are limits on the costs you might have to pay.
-You do not have to appear in person, but can send documents to explain your complaint.
-Details and application forms are available from ABTA, 30 Park Street, London, SE1 9EQ.
+We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
+If we can’t resolve your complaint, go to www.abta.com to use ABTA’s simple procedure.
+Further information on the Code and ABTA’s assistance in resolving disputes can be found on www.abta.com.
+You can also access the European Commission Online Dispute (ODR) Resolution platform at http://ec.europa.eu/consumers/odr/.
+This ODR platform is a means of registering your complaint with us; it will not determine how your complaint should be resolved.
 If you prefer, you can take your complaint to the County Court or another suitable court.
 Information regarding complaints may be shared with other tour operators.

 On tours, safaris and excursions provided by us, it is necessary that you abide by the authority of the leader, who represents the Company.
 If you commit any illegal act when on the holiday or if in our reasonable opinion or the reasonable opinion of the Company representative or another person in authority your behaviour is disruptive, threatening or abusive, causes unnecessary inconvenience or is causing or likely to cause danger, damage, distress or upset, disturbance or annoyance to others or others’ property, or puts any other traveler or our staff or agents in the UK or in resort in any risk or danger, on the telephone, in writing or in person, we may terminate your travel arrangements without any liability on our part.